 Neighbors couldn’t be happier when it was finally gone.

-Pazuzu Algarad’s Suicide and Aftermath
+Pazuzu Algarad’s Suicide And Aftermath

-In the early hours of October 28, 2015, Algarad was found dead in his prison cell at Central Prison in Raleigh, North Carolina.
+In the early hours of October 28, 2015, Pazuzu Algarad was found dead in his prison cell at Central Prison in Raleigh, North Carolina.
 The death was ruled a suicide; he bled to death as a result of a deep cut on his left arm.
 The instrument Algarad used remains unknown.